Rock climbing in the Grampians National Park

 Rock climbing is also available in many other parks and reserves across Victoria.

-What are the impacts of climbing on the environment?
+What impacts can climbing have on the environment?

-Some rock climbing practices can have a negative impact on vegetation, including rare and endangered species, as a result of:
+As with other recreational activities, rock climbing can have a negative impact on the environment.
+Some rock climbing practices can impact vegetation, including rare and endangered species, as a result of:

 - the development of informal walking tracks, cutting scars throughout the wilderness, to gain access to hidden crags.
-This involves everything from incidental breakage of small tree branches to more intentional destruction such as using chainsaws.
+This involves everything from incidental breakage of small tree branches to more intentional destruction.

 - clearing away leaf litter and small plants at the base of a rock face to place a drop mat, which disturbs fragile ecosystems.